Five Common Issues Found in Compressed Air Systems

 In this article, we will explore five of the most common compressed air system issues that companies need to take seriously.

 Leaks are one of the leading issues plaguing compressed air systems.
-Leaks can occur at several points in your system, from the compressor to the storage tanks.
+Leaks can occur at several points in your system, from the compressor to the end of the production line.

 Leaks lead to a loss of pressure, which means using more energy than necessary to keep your system running.
 Compressed air is expensive to generate, and it’s in companies’ best interest to find ways to be energy efficient.